Legal Aid BC takes all complaints we receive seriously and assesses each one to determine its validity.

 - Any documents that may support your claim (if available)

 You may use the Record of Complaint form to submit your complaint.
+See below for how to submit your complaint.

 Please consider the following when submitting your complaint: